The Handmaid's Tale: Aunt Lydia

 Aunt Lydia appears in flashbacks where her instructions frequently haunt Offred.
 Aunt Lydia works at the 'Red Center' where women receive instructions for a life as a Handmaid.
-Throughout the narrative, Aunt Lydia's pithy pronouncements on code of conduct for the Handmaids shed light on the philosophy of subjugation of women practiced in Gilead.
-Aunt Lydia appears to be a true believer of Gilead's religious philosophy and seems to take her job as a true calling.
+Throughout the narrative, Aunt Lydia's pithy pronouncements on the code of conduct for the Handmaids shed light on the philosophy of subjugation of women practised in Gilead.
+Aunt Lydia appears to be a true believer of Gilead's religious philosophy and seems to take her job as a genuine calling.

+In the sequel The Testaments, however, Aunt Lydia is revealed to have been aiding anti-Gilead resistance networks.
+Her actions in releasing internal information to selected contacts instigates an internal purge that demolishes Gilead's ability to function and restores the United States.
+She also writes an autobiography of her life, which she hides in a copy of Cardinal John Henry Newman's Apologia Pro Vita Sua in the restricted section of the Ardua Hall library.

 Cora

-A servant who works at the Commander's house because she is infertile.
+A Martha (female domestic servants are called Marthas) who works at the Commander's house because she is infertile.
 She hopes that Offred will get pregnant as she desires to help raise a child.
-She is friendly towards Offred and even covers up for her when she finds her lying on the floor one morning; a suspicious occurrence by Gilead's standards worthy of being reported.
+She is friendly towards Offred and even covers up for her when she finds her lying on the floor one morning—a suspicious occurrence by Gilead's standards, worthy of being reported.

 Rita

-Rita is a Martha at Commander Fred's house.
-Her job is cooking and housekeeping and is one of the members of the "household".
-At the start of the novel, Rita has a contempt for Offred and though she is responsible for keeping Offred well fed, she believes a handmaid should prefer going to the colonies over working as a sexual slave.
+Rita is a Martha at the Commander's house.
+Her job is cooking and housekeeping and she is one of the members of the "household".
+At the start of the novel, Rita has a contempt for Offred and though she is responsible for keeping Offred well fed, she believes a Handmaid should prefer going to the Colonies over working as a sexual slave.